Skip to main content

 StackraStackra

-GEO means being cited when an AI tool generates an answer.
-Stackra checks your site against four independent signal groups -- bot access, schema readiness, entity clarity, and infrastructure -- and tells you exactly where your gaps are.
+Free GEO and AEO audit.
+Stackra checks your site signals for bot access, schema readiness, entity clarity, and infrastructure, and tells you exactly where your gaps are.

 The shift